rory911/misc/README.md

 The system sort routines are fairly efficient.
 In the case of Java,  Arrays.sort is recommended as a default.
-For Golang, however, sort.Ints is currently discouraged until more data proves otherwise, say newer versions, optimizations, etc.  In spite of the overhead created by activation records, Quick Sort might be a good approach for Golang programs.
+For Golang, however, sort.Ints is currently discouraged until more data proves otherwise, say newer versions, optimizations, etc.  In spite of the overhead created by activation records, Quick Sort might still be a good approach for Golang programs.
 ```